Smart Labs Now Logo

 People born in regions with high rates of HBV, individuals who inject drugs, those with a family history of the disease, and pregnant women are often advised to get tested.
 The Centers for Disease Control and Prevention (CDC) recommends universal screening for specific high-risk groups, such as people with HIV, dialysis patients, and sexual partners of individuals with HBV.

-Pregnant women are routinely tested for HBsAg to prevent mother-to-child transmission, which is one of the most common ways the virus is spread globally.
+Doctors routinely test pregnant women for HBsAg to prevent mother-to-child transmission, which is one of the most common ways the virus spreads globally.
 Additionally, healthcare guidelines from the Advisory Committee on Immunization Practices (ACIP) strongly recommend testing for other at-risk populations to ensure timely detection and prevention.

 Test Preparation